Specialized psychiatric care · Bellingham, WA & Telehealth across Washington State

 Integrative, patient-centered care

-I work collaboratively with patients to find the best path forward — whether that means medication management, CBT-i, discussion of evidence-based supplements, lifestyle adjustments, or referral to the right specialist.
-No single approach works for everyone.
+I work collaboratively with patients to find the best path forward whether that means medication management, CBT-i, discussion of evidence-based supplements, lifestyle adjustments, or referral to the right specialist.

 Not sure where you fit?